Elektra Luxx

 Elektra Luxx is a 2010 comedy film produced, written and directed by Sebastian Gutierrez and starring Carla Gugino.
 The film is a sequel to the ensemble comedy Women in Trouble.
 The film premiered at the South by Southwest Film Festival in 2010, where it was acquired by Sony Pictures, and it was released to the rest of the country on March 11, 2011.

 It was shown on UK TV on February 28, 2011.

 Plot

 Pregnant porn star Elektra Luxx is trying to make a living teaching sex classes to housewives.
 But her life is thrown into disarray when a flight attendant with ties to Elektra's past approaches her for a favor.
 Chaos ensues as fiancés, private investigators, a twin sister and even the Virgin Mary force her to face up to an unexpected series of decisions and revelations in her life.

-The film ends with the trailer for Elektra's farewell film, the Spaghetti Western spoof Even Reverse Cowgirls Get the Blues.